-Condi Rice responds to report Trump called her a 'bitch' in 2006 : 'Can't wait until November 9!'
+Trump wished Condi Rice was a 'bitch' in 2006

 Story highlights

-Trump's comments were first resurfaced by Deadspin on Tuesday.
-CNN's KFile was also tipped off to the 2006 comments Tuesday morning.
-When asked if she had any response to the reported transcript of Trump's remarks, Rice simply wrote back, "Exactly.
+Deadspin first resurfaced the New York Daily News story on Tuesday.
+When asked if she had any response to the New York Daily News report of Trump's remarks, Rice simply wrote back, "Exactly.
 Can't wait until November 9!"

+Video from CNN's archives located after initial publication of this story shows Trump saying the following: "I wish she was a bitch.
+I don't care if she's a lovely woman.
+I want somebody that can go and make deals.
+She goes to countries, nothing ever happens.
+Except sound bytes."
+The archived video only shows a small part of Trump's speech.

 Rice took aim at Trump earlier this month on her Facebook page following the revelation of his 2005 hot mic comments where he said he could force himself on women.

-Note: UPDATE: This story has been updated with new information about Donald Trump's 2006 comments on Condoleezza Rice.